The Slide Show/ Neckerchief Slides

 Turkey Bone Wolf Slide

-pointed ears, green eyes, and a red tongue.
+green eyes, and a red tongue.
 It will look like a wolf head.
-Jacobo Caceres jcaceres@pss.msstate.edu
+Jacobo

 Bone Slides

-team-building and recognition.
-Since we have several avid outdoorsmen registered
+recognition.
+Since we have several avid outdoorsmen registered as adult

-bones) from the center of a venison steak!
-The leg bones are usually about one
+(circular bones) from the center of a venison steak!
+The leg bones are

 very careful.
 It would probably be best to leave that to the older scouts

-the skull for a neckerchief slide.
-Once everyone at camp saw it, none of the
+a neckerchief slide.
+Once everyone at camp saw it, none of the woodchucks

-woodchucks were safe, so I'll leave it to your judgment whether you want to
+were safe, so I'll leave it to your judgment whether you want to publish

-like the horns on a steer.
-Once this is done, the skull looks just like a
+skull like the horns on a steer.
+Once this is done, the skull looks just

-mini-version of one of those "Old West" skulls of steers found in the desert
+like a mini-version of one of those "Old West" skulls of steers found in

 Council, Charleston, West Virginia